 Saving arts education: Because public schools’ arts education is threatened by budget cuts and the move to remote learning, we have given grants to a unique partnership of the following nonprofits to create online curricula for schools: 92nd Street Y, Carnegie Hall, Fund for Public Schools, Roundabout Theatre Company, and Studio in a School.

 We are grateful to the more than 200 individuals, foundations, and corporations that have already stepped forward to help.
-Donors include: AllianceBernstein, Jane Mead Timken, Leo Model Fund, Marietta & Andrew Romay Foundation, the New York Times Neediest Cases Fund, the New Yorker Festival, the van Hengel Family Fund, and White Cube, Inc.
+Donors include: AllianceBernstein, Energy Impact Partners, Jane Mead Timken, Leo Model Fund, Marietta & Andrew Romay Foundation, the New York Times Neediest Cases Fund, the New Yorker Festival, the van Hengel Family Fund, and White Cube, Inc.